Cosmic Ark: Development

 According to Fulop, the game was created entirely as a feat of technical one-upmanship: to show off the impressive background starfield effect to Activision programmers David Crane and Bob Whitehead.
 The starfield effect uses a bug in the Atari 2600 hardware.

 Reception

 Richard A. Edwards reviewed Cosmic Ark in The Space Gamer No. 59.
-Edwards commented that "Overall, it is difficult to praise Cosmic Ark, though it can be fun at first.
-It is doubtful that this game will be played enough to justify its price, so perhaps it should be passed by."
+Although he called it fun at first, he noted that the game becomes more challenging in later stages.